Second Battle of Deep Bottom: Background

 On the same day the Union failed at the Crater, Confederate Lt.
-Gen. Jubal A. Early was burning the town of Chambersburg, Pennsylvania, as he operated out of the Shenandoah Valley, threatening towns in Maryland and Pennsylvania, as well as the District of Columbia.
-Gen. Robert E. Lee was concerned about actions that Grant might take against Early, and in fact Grant in the first week of August designated Phil Sheridan to command a consolidated Army of the Shenandoah to challenge Early with almost 40,000 men.
+Gen. Jubal A. Early was burning the town of Chambersburg, Pennsylvania, as he operated from the Shenandoah Valley, threatening towns in Maryland and Pennsylvania, as well as the District of Columbia.
+Gen. Robert E. Lee was concerned about actions that Grant might take against Early.
+Grant in the first week of August designated Sheridan to command a consolidated Army of the Shenandoah to challenge Early with almost 40,000 men.

 Lee sent the infantry division of Maj.
 Gen. Joseph B. Kershaw from Lt.
 Gen. Richard H. Anderson's corps and the cavalry division commanded by Maj.
 Gen. Fitzhugh Lee to Culpeper, Virginia, where they could either provide aid to Early or be recalled to the Richmond-Petersburg front as needed.
 Grant misinterpreted this movement and assumed that Anderson's entire corps had been removed from the vicinity of Richmond, leaving only about 8,500 men north of the James River.
 He determined to try again with an advance toward the Confederate capital.
 This would either prevent reinforcements from aiding Early or once again dilute the Confederate strength in the defensive lines around Petersburg.

-Once again, Hancock would be the senior general on the expedition.
+Hancock was again assigned as the senior general on the expedition.
 On August 13, the X Corps, commanded by Maj.
 Gen. David B. Birney, Brig.
 Gen. David McM.
-Gregg's cavalry division, and Hancock's II Corps artillery crossed pontoon bridges from Bermuda Hundred to Deep Bottom.
+Gregg's cavalry division, and Hancock's II Corps artillery crossed pontoon bridges from Bermuda Hundred north to Deep Bottom.
 Meanwhile, the remainder of the II Corps conducted a ruse to make the Confederates think that Hancock was being sent north to reinforce Sheridan.

-After a grueling march through oppressive heat to City Point—a march during which a number of the men were felled by heat stroke—they embarked on ships and steamed toward the Chesapeake Bay, many of the individual soldiers unaware of their actual destination.
+After a grueling march through oppressive heat to City Point—a march during which a number of the men were felled by heat stroke—the troops embarked on ships and steamed toward the Chesapeake Bay, many of the individual soldiers unaware of their destination.
 A tugboat followed the flotilla and brought new orders, which caused the transport ships to turn around and deposit the II Corps at Deep Bottom the night of August 13–14.
 The landings were not managed well and fell behind schedule; Grant's staff had not arranged for adequate wharves to handle the deep-water steamers.